vitalpoltava/json-parse-to-html/README.md

 # json-parse-to-html
-Parse json into html (with search and replace)
+Parse json into html (with search and replace).
+Implementing of multi leaf tree parsing into DOM tree.

 ## To be mentioned first: